Multi-Task Learning in Natural Language Processing: An Overview: Application in NLP Tasks

 Researchers have also applied auxiliary MTL to classification tasks, such as explicit \cite{llzs16} and implicit \cite{lwwnw17} discourse relation classification.
-To improve automatic rumor identification, \cite{klz18} jointly trains on the stance classification and veracity prediction tasks. \cite{lhh18} learns a headline popularity prediction model with the help of POS tagging and domain prediction. \cite{lzs19} enhances a rumor detection model with user credibility features. \cite{fy19} adds a low-level grammatical role prediction task into a discourse coherence assessment model to help improve its performance. \cite{mxp19} enhances the hashtag segmentation task by introducing an auxiliary task which predicts whether a given hashtag is single-token or multi-token.
-In \cite{slf19}, text classification is boosted by learning the predominant sense of words. \cite{wrjns19} assists the fake news detection task by stance classification. \cite{cgzzwzs19} jointly learns the answer identification task with an auxiliary question answering task.
-To improve slot filling performance for online shopping assistants, \cite{glzolzzdc19} adds NER and segment tagging tasks as auxiliary tasks.
-In \cite{sslf20}, the organization evaluation for student essays is learned together with the sentence and paragraph discourse element identification tasks. \cite{lc19} models the stance detection task with the help of the sentiment classification and self-supervised stance lexicon tasks.
+To improve automatic rumor identification, \citet{klz18} jointly train on the stance classification and veracity prediction tasks. \citet{lhh18} learn a headline popularity prediction model with the help of POS tagging and domain prediction. \citet{lzs19} enhance a rumor detection model with user credibility features. \citet{fy19} add a low-level grammatical role prediction task into a discourse coherence assessment model to help improve its performance. \citet{mxp19} enhance the hashtag segmentation task by introducing an auxiliary task which predicts whether a given hashtag is single-token or multi-token.
+In \cite{slf19}, text classification is boosted by learning the predominant sense of words. \citet{wrjns19} assist the fake news detection task by stance classification. \citet{cgzzwzs19} jointly learn the answer identification task with an auxiliary question answering task.
+To improve slot filling performance for online shopping assistants, \citet{glzolzzdc19} add NER and segment tagging tasks as auxiliary tasks.
+In \cite{sslf20}, the organization evaluation for student essays is learned together with the sentence and paragraph discourse element identification tasks. \citet{lc19} model the stance detection task with the help of the sentiment classification and self-supervised stance lexicon tasks.
 Generative adversarial MTL architectures are used to improve classification tasks as well.
-Targeting pharmacovigilance mining, \cite{yesb19} treats mining on different data sources as different tasks and applies self-supervised adversarial training as an auxiliary task to help the model combat the variation of data sources and produce more generalized features.
-Differently, \cite{rcs20} enhances a feature extractor through unsupervised adversarial training with a discriminator that is pre-trained with supervised data.
+Targeting pharmacovigilance mining, \citet{yesb19} treat mining on different data sources as different tasks and applies self-supervised adversarial training as an auxiliary task to help the model combat the variation of data sources and produce more generalized features.
+Differently, \citet{rcs20} enhance a feature extractor through unsupervised adversarial training with a discriminator that is pre-trained with supervised data.
 Sentiment classification models can be enhanced by POS tagging and gaze prediction \cite{mtdnd18}, label distribution learning \cite{zfszwy18}, unsupervised topic modeling \cite{wwsllszz20}, or domain adversarial training \cite{wfgwz18}.
-In \cite{wh16}, besides the shared base model, a separate model is built for each Microblog user as an auxiliary task. \cite{rly19} estimates causality scores via Naranjo questionnaire, consisting of 10 multiple-choice questions, with sentence relevance classification as an auxiliary task. \cite{lwscdl18} introduces an auxiliary task of selecting the passages containing the answers to assist a multi-answer question answering task. \cite{yccwzs19} improves a community question answering model with an auxiliary question category classification task.
-To counter data scarcity in the multi-choice question answering task, \cite{jgkch20} proposes a multi-stage MTL model that is first coarsely pre-trained using a large out-of-domain natural language inference dataset and then fine-tuned on an in-domain dataset.
+In \cite{wh16}, besides the shared base model, a separate model is built for each Microblog user as an auxiliary task. \citet{rly19} estimate causality scores via Naranjo questionnaire, consisting of 10 multiple-choice questions, with sentence relevance classification as an auxiliary task. \citet{lwscdl18} introduce an auxiliary task of selecting the passages containing the answers to assist a multi-answer question answering task. \citet{yccwzs19} improve a community question answering model with an auxiliary question category classification task.
+To counter data scarcity in the multi-choice question answering task, \citet{jgkch20} propose a multi-stage MTL model that is first coarsely pre-trained using a large out-of-domain natural language inference dataset and then fine-tuned on an in-domain dataset.